-We have 54,000 volunteers who play an integral role in helping to achieve our vision of making network of volunteers includes community gardeners from the CIB programme, citizen scientists from the CIN initiative, and members of Friends of the Parks, amongst others.
+We have 54,000 volunteers who play an integral role in helping to achieve our vision of making

+Singapore a City in Nature.
+Our network of volunteers includes community gardeners from the CIB programme, citizen scientists from the CIN initiative, and members of Friends of the Parks, amongst others.
 Aged from nine to over 80, they range from students, homemakers and working professionals, to retirees.
 Many of them volunteer because they appreciate the opportunity to learn about and contribute towards our conservation efforts.
 Volunteers often become advocates of our messages and our ambassadors to the community, and share with others important biophilic issues, as well as insights and perspectives of living in a city rich in nature and biodiversity.